safiyu/winrestart/README.md

 Replace path\to\winstart with the path of the app directory.

 # User credentials

 Default values {username: admin, password: winrestart}

 You can configure config.py to store the username password.
 Since the password is not in the main app script, it is safe to store it.
 Make sure to reset this file before pushing to the repo.

+The user IP will be blocked after 3 failed login attempts.

+# Run

+Goto http://localhost:8116 and click on Go.. to reboot your system.
+Windows will restart immediately.

+To access remotely and securely, setup reverse proxy and port forwarding with SSL.

 # Docker

 Running this program as docker container will work only if your docker engine OS is type windows and not linux.
 A dockerfile is included if you wish to dockerize.

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).